Get your card today

 $34.95

-California Boater Card Exam
+Get Your California Boater Card Online

 Get your California Boater Card in 3 simple steps

-Step 1: Study the boating safety course
+Step 1: Complete the approved boating safety course

-Step 3: Take the official boating safety test
+Step 2: Take the official boat test

 California Division of Boating and Waterways approved boating course